securitykiss-com/rfw/README.md

 TODO
 ---------------------------------
-- Start with a single argument -f config file.
-Default /etc/rfw/rfw.conf
 - Write config file first to refine requirements
-- Logging to syslog.
+- Logging.
 When started log whitelisted (ignored) ips.
 - Ignored IP list.
 The list of IPs which are never applied on iptables.
 Should HTTP response be different or just log and ignore?
 - Ruleset order: blocked ips DROP, ACCEPT ignored IPs [on rfw port], all IPs on rfw port DROP, the rest.
 - /etc/rfw/white.list and /etc/rfw/black.list.
 Locations relative to config file and overridable in config file.